azurecitadel/azurecitadel.github.io/workshops/arm.md

 Use `CTRL+SHIFT+X` to open the extensions sidebar.
 You can search and install the extensions from within there.

-## Add the Snippets for Azure Resource Manager
+Finally, add the snippets for Azure Resource Manager.

-Do not install the third party Azure Resource Manager Snippets extension availble in the gallery.
-This only has a subset of the snippets that you will find in the [GitHub repository](https://github.com/sam-cogan/azure-xplat-arm-tooling/blob/master/VSCode/armsnippets.json), and so we will copy those snippets straight from the repo into the User Snippets within VS Code.

 1. Browse to the [snippets file](https://raw.githubusercontent.com/sam-cogan/azure-xplat-arm-tooling/master/VSCode/armsnippets.json) and copy the contents
 2. In VS Code, go to File -> Preferences -> User Snippets -> JSON
 3. Paste in the contents before the last curly brace
 4. Ensure the JSON file has no syntax errors and save

-> You can create your own snippets.
-Many of the snippets in the file have been contributed back to the repo by users.
+**💬 Note.** Do not install the third party Azure Resource Manager Snippets extension available in the gallery.
+This only has a subset of the snippets that you will find in Sam Cogan's [GitHub repository](https://github.com/sam-cogan/azure-xplat-arm-tooling/blob/master/VSCode/armsnippets.json).

 ## Index